nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. A TA with above average typing speed for code should be able to accomplish most of the tasks faster using commands than using the mouse.
-3. The data should be stored locally and should be in a human editable csv file.
+3. The data should be stored locally and should be in a human editable CSV file.
 4. The product should be for a single user at a time (i.e. not a multi-user product).
 5. No DBMS should be used to store data.
 6. The software should follow the Object-oriented paradigm primarily. (with the possibility of allowing a mix of other